 Adjoining the Mandir is BAPS Shri Swaminarayan Haveli, a multi-function cultural centre.
 Whereas the Mandir is carved from stone, the Haveli uses wood: English Oak and Burmese Teak have been fashioned into panels, arches, and screens, all carved by over 150 craftsmen in India with geometric patterns depicting peacocks, elephants and lotus flowers.
 The cultural centre houses a vast pillarless prayer hall with enough space for 3,000 people, a gymnasium, medical centre, dining facilities, bookstall, conference facilities, and offices.
 On Saturdays, it hosts 2,000-strong prayer meetings.
 A souvenir shop sells henna kits, a wide selection of books, postcards, CDs, DVDs and herbal health products.

 BAPS Shri Swaminarayan Mandir is located in Neasden, North London close to Neasden and Wembley Park underground stations on the Jubilee Line and Harlesden station on the Bakerloo Line.
 I came to the Harlesden underground station and then took a short ride by bus number 224 to the Temple.
 A trip from central London takes about one hour.All visitors to BAPS Shri Swaminarayan Temple are expected to comply with the dress code, meaning no shorts, no skirts shorter than the knee and being respectful to everyday worshippers.
 All visitors are expected to take off shoes when visiting the Temple.
 The Mandir is open to people of all faiths and none.
-Entrance is free, except to the ‘Understanding Hinduism’ exhibition where is a £2 fee.
+Entrance is free, except for the ‘Understanding Hinduism’ exhibition where is a £2 fee.
 Come and marvel at the intricate carvings, experience a traditional Hindu prayer ceremony, or learn about the world’s oldest living faith.

 Author: Anita Sāne